-Saxifraga cymbalaria Celandine Saxifrage C DD I
+Saxifraga cymbalaria Celandine Saxifrage I

-Saxifraga cymbalaria/
+Saxifraga cymbalaria

 This introduced plant from the Eastern Mediterranean is, according to Stace, a weed which escapes from gardens or nurseries.
 This is quite peculiar as the plant is easily missed with tiny yellow flowers reminiscent of Chrysosplenium oppositifolium (Opposite-leaved Golden-saxifrage) in colour, size and insignificance.
 So why would anyone want to buy it from a nursery and plant it in their garden?
 Possibly because it grows happily in the shade which is where we found it.